finos/morphir-scala/elm-sdks/morphir-unit-test/ReadMe.md

         ]
 ```

+The `Test` module contains several functions useful for arranging or formatting tests:

+- `describe : String -> List Test -> Test` creates a suite from a description and a list of tests to be included
+-

 ## Usage Tips

 Every top-level value of type `Test` will be run, even if it used beneath another test.
 As such, if a test will be used as part of a suite, it is better to avoid declaring it as a top level result.